ncatlab/nlab-content/pages/3/8/4/8/18483/content.md

 ## Writing mathematics and physics

 All nLab editors are expected to use the "iTeX" mathematics typesetting language of the instiki software, which displays in web browsers using MathML/MathJax.
 If you know TeX or LaTeX, this should not be very difficult to adapt to; most mathematical typesetting commands will be the same.
-Some of the more important (though still fairly minor) differences are documented in the [[FAQ]].
+Some of the more important (though still fairly minor) differences are documented in [[HowTo]].

 In the first place, to get started, writing a "stub" article (even just a sentence of two, just to get an idea down) is perfectly fine.
 Hopefully that will grow into something more polished, maybe with the input of others, but you shouldn't worry -- just make the stub intelligible enough for someone else to pick up the thread.
 Some people at this stage start a list of references to come back to, which can also be a good idea.
 If nothing else, a link to a relevant [Wikipedia](https://en.wikipedia.org/wiki/Portal:Mathematics)/[Encyclopedia of Mathematics](https://www.encyclopediaofmath.org/index.php/Main_Page)/[MathWorld](http://mathworld.wolfram.com/)/[SEP](https://plato.stanford.edu/) page --- which should have some references of its own --- can be the germ of a reference list.